Head of Research Branch

-Alex is a graduate student in Neuroscience at McGill.
-She completed her Bachelors in Biology at Queen’s University.
+Alex is a PhD student in Neuroscience at McGill.
 Having grown up in a family affected by a rare neurodegenerative disease, Alex knows first-hand of the struggle patients and their loved ones face.
 She has been involved with various PAGs over the years, most notably, the United Leukodystrophy Foundation since 2008.
 Alex also spent 3 summers working for Easter Seals as a supervisor at their overnight camp for children with physical disabilities, helping her campers achieve greater independence, accessibility and integration.
 Her experiences have driven Alex to pursue a career in rare disease research which she is currently fulfilling in the laboratory of Dr. Bernard.
 Alex is one of the students spearheading the creation of a rareDIG research chapter in order to better bridge the fundamental “bench to bedside” link in patient care and advocate the importance and value of researching orphan disorders.

 Stefanie is a PhD candidate in Neuroscience at McGill University, who was motivated to join the research branch of the rareDIG to expand awareness of rare diseases to other students and researchers.
 For her PhD research, Stefanie studies rare inherited white matter disorders called leukodystrophies, with a focus on determining new genetic causes for hypomyelinating leukodystrophies, as well as on identifying the pathophysiological mechanisms associated with POLR3-related leukodystrophy.
 Stefanie believes in the importance of developing treatment options for patients with rare diseases, and is inspired by the strength of patients and their often difficult journey to a diagnosis.
 As a member of the rareDIG, she hopes to encourage education of rare diseases in the medical research community using a collaborative outreach approach.